hgnx/automated-market-report/README.md

   - [ ] Introduce an additional news source.
   - [ ] Incorporate sentiment analysis.
 - Economic Calendar:
-  - [ ] Address the issue of fetching all events when there are no events with an importance level of 3 (e.g., on weekends).
+  - [ ] Address the issue that arises only on weekends: when there are no events with an importance level of 3 on Investing.com, events from the past week are fetched (an issue related to Investing.com; seeking a solution).

 As more ideas for improvement arise, they will be added to this list.